SmokinClove/moon-walker/README.md

 # What else can be done?
 Lots
-1. Add music for each dance modes
+1. Add music for each dance mode
 2. More dance modes
 3. Add spotlights
 4. Beautify Tiny Dancer